 - Representing Chevron and Equinor subsidiaries in a claim for damages for the overlifting of crude oil under a production sharing contract, resulting in a US$1 billion award for the oil companies

-- Advising five consortia of oil companies in disputes arising from the Nigerian government’s demand for multibillion-dollar payments in respect of alleged historical unpaid revenue
+- Advising contract parties under five deep offshore production contracts in disputes arising from the Nigerian government’s demand for multibillion-dollar payments in respect of alleged historical unpaid revenue

-- Acting in the landmark judgment resulting in the decision that Nigerian courts have no jurisdiction to issue anti-arbitration injunctions (Statoil v NNPC, 2013)
+- Representing Chevron and Equinor subsidiaries in Nigerian court proceedings resulting in the landmark decision that Nigerian courts have no jurisdiction to issue anti-arbitration injunctions

 Hamid is a current Co-Chair of the International Bar Association’s Insolvency and International Arbitration Working Group, the Young Africa Chair for the Institute for Transnational Arbitration, and a member of the Lagos Court of Arbitration’s Young Arbitrators Network’s Advisory Board.
 He previously served as Co-Chair of the International Bar Association’s Arb40 subcommittee.

 Hamid has been recognised in Who’s Who Legal: Future Leaders for Arbitration and as a National Leader for arbitration in Nigeria, having been described as “an exceptional advocate” who is “sharp as a tack” and “definitely one to watch”.
-Hamid is also ranked in The Legal 500 for dispute resolution.
+Hamid is also recognised in The Legal 500 UK for international arbitration and public international law.
 He is qualified in Nigeria and was educated at the London School of Economics and Political Science and the University of Ilorin, Nigeria.